 - You require a prescription for a medication that is not listed in our medical application questionnaire.
 We are not able to provide a prescription for oral retinoids.

-If this service is not suitable for you and you have a flare of your Rosacea symptoms you should arrange a face-to-face review with your local doctor or an one of our online doctors.
+If this service is not suitable for you and you have a flare of your rosacea symptoms you should arrange a face-to-face review with your local doctor or a video consultation with one of our online doctors.

 What is Rosacea?

 Rosacea is a ‘relapsing-remitting’ condition, which means that you will have periods where it flares (relapsing) and times when it settles (remitting).
 The frequency and duration of both these phases are unpredictable.

 Type and severity of symptoms can vary significantly.

 There are different types of Rosacea.
 This is important to consider as they respond to different treatments.

 - Vascular Rosacea: facial flushing, skin redness and prominent blood vessels (telangestica).